dannydxu1/iOS-Portfolio-Xu22/README.md

 # iOS-Portfolio-Xu22

 ## Introduction
 Hello!
 I'm Danny Xu, and this is my high school computer science portfolio.
 My first computer science class was AP Computer Science Principles, where I obtained a holistic introduction to computer science; I learned about types of data, algorithms and programming, and computer systems/networks.
 Next I took AP Computer Science A (Java), where I learned about object-oriented programming, arrays, inheritance, classes, and recursion.
 Taking AP CS A solidified my interest in computer science and gave me a foundation to learn more languages.
-Currently, I am taking iOS App Development and learning how to use Swift and XCode to create iOS application.s
+Currently, I am taking iOS App Development and learning how to use Swift and XCode to create iOS applications.

 ## AP Computer Science Principles CREATE Final
 At the time I took APCSP, I was obsessed with maximizing my productivity, so of course, I made a productivity app for my final project.
 The app was built using MIT App Inventor and was a To-Do List/Pomodoro Study Timer App.
 This was my first taste of mobile app development, and this project taught me about the app development process.